Scribonia (wife of Crassus)

 Scribonia Magna (fl.
 1st century), known in modern historical sources as Scribonia Crassi, was a Roman noblewoman.
 Scribonia was descended from Pompey.

 Biography

-Scribonia was born before 16, as in that year her father was executed by the Roman emperor Tiberius, who had charged him in planning a revolt against the emperor.
+Scribonia was born before 16, as in that year her father was executed on a charge of conspiracy against the Roman emperor Tiberius.
 Scribonia was born and raised in Rome.
 Very little is known of her life.

 Scribonia married Marcus Licinius Crassus Frugi, a man of consular rank.
 Frugi's father, consul and governor Marcus Licinius Crassus, was the adopted son of consul and general Marcus Licinius Crassus the grandson of triumvir Marcus Licinius Crassus.
 He was the last known direct descendant of the triumvir who bore his name.

 Children and descendants

 Scribonia bore Frugi the following children: